attearturo/Prodoc/README.md

 See the section about [deployment](#deployment) for more information.

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Deploying your app

 ### `firebase login`

 First at all, you should login into your Firebase acount for enjoy the Hosting Service from this plataform.
-To deploy the app, simply run the following command from your project directory:
+To deploy the app, simply run the following command from your project directory.

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.